eban5/aws-developer-exam-notes/notes-main.md

 **Coupling with RDS**
 - In dev OK, not in prod.
 Ties lifecycle together.
+- Any resources created as part of your .ebextensions is part of your CloudFormation template and will get deleted if the environment is terminated.
+Resources that need to persist environments deletions must be created externally

 ## Kinesis
 Streaming data

 1. Streams - data producers feed KStreams.
 Data stored in shards, data is passed to consumer (EC2).
 The COnsumers then pass that to other AWS services.
 SHARDS
-1. Firehose - analyzing data. real-time analytics for BI tools.
+2. Firehose - analyzing data. real-time analytics for BI tools.
-1. Analytics - SQL type queries off collected data
+3. Analytics - SQL type queries off collected data